catmaid/CATMAID/UPDATE.md

   `django/applications/performancetests/migrations/` and
   `django/applications/pgcompat/migrations/` need to be deleted.

+- Should migration 0057 fail due a permission error, the Postgres extension "pg_trgm" has to be installed manually into the CATMAID database using a Postgres superuser: CREATE EXTENSION pg_trgm;

 ## 2018.11.09

 - Python 3 is now required for the back-end.
 We recommend the use of Python 3.6.